 Andrew P. Cortell, Professor and Department Chair, Ph.D., Columbia University.
 Research interests: International economic relations and international organizations.
-He is the author of Mediating Globalization: Domestic Institutions and Industrial Policies in the United States and Britain (SUNY Press), and the author of articles in a number of journals including International Studies Quarterly and Review of International Studies.
+He is the author of Mediating Globalization: Domestic Institutions and Industrial Policies in the United States and Britain (SUNY Press), and articles in journals such as International Studies Quarterly and Review of International Studies.

 Kalu N. Kalu, Distinguished Research Professor, Ph.D., Texas Tech University.
 He was a post-doctoral fellow at Yale University and Fulbright Scholar to Finland.
 Research interests: public administration, organizational theory, and public policy.
-He is the author of numerous articles including those in Public Administration Review and Administrative Theory & Praxis.
-His most recent books include Technology, Culture, and

-Public Policy (Routledge) and Citizenship
+He is the author of numerous articles including those in Public Administration Review and Administrative Theory & Praxis; books include Technology, Culture, and Public Policy (Routledge) and Citizenship (Routledge).

-(Routledge).